-The screening process summarised in Section 4 identified that the Opportunity mapping for native woodland creation (Map 4 of the Strategy) will have a likely significant effect on a number of European sites as detailed in Table 5 and Appendix B. As a consequence, this element of the Strategy must be subject to Appropriate Assessment.
-This section sets out the Appropriate Assessment of the Opportunity mapping for native woodland creation.
+The screening process summarised in Section 4 identified that the Native Woodland Creation Opportunities map will have a likely significant effect on a number of European sites as detailed in Table 5 and Appendix B. As a consequence, this element of the Strategy must be subject to Appropriate Assessment.
+This section sets out the Appropriate Assessment of the Native Woodland Creation Opportunities map.